DTR cache overviewEstimated reading time: 2 minutes

 - Want to manage user permissions from a central place.

-If you need users to be able to push images faster, or you want to implement RBAC policies based on different regions, don’t use caches.
+If you need users to be able to push images faster, or you want to implement RBAC policies based on different regions, do not use caches.
 Instead, deploy multiple DTR clusters and implement mirroring policies between them.

 With mirroring policies you can set up a development pipeline where images are automatically pushed between different DTR repositories, or across DTR deployments.